lara-martin/Principles-of-AI/homeworks/sequential/rl.md

 <h3>Introduction</h3>

 <p>In this homework, you will implement value iteration and Q-learning.
-You will test your agents first on Gridworld (from class), then apply them to a simulated robot controller (Crawler) and Pacman.</p>
+You will test your agents first on GridWorld (from class), then apply them to a simulated robot controller (Crawler) and Pac-Man.</p>
 <p>Like homework 1, this homework includes an autograder for you to grade your solutions on your machine.
 This can be run on all questions with the command:</p>
 <pre>python autograder.py</pre>
 <p>It can be run for one particular question, such as q2, by:</p>